DevianoDames/Dames_D_Jutila_E_HW1/README.md

 ## Team Member 2: Dev

-Deviano is #2 years old, is from The Bahamas.
+Deviano is 32 years old, is from The Bahamas.
 Deviano loves to play video games mainly call of duty.
 Loves reading manga and watching anime.
-TODO: Write usage instructions

 ## Contributing